ossf/package-manager-best-practices/published/npm.md

    authentication, so users need to save it as a [GitHub secret](https://docs.github.com/en/actions/publishing-packages/publishing-nodejs-packages#publishing-packages-to-the-npm-registry).

-1. There is no official GitHub action to publish an npm package.
+2. There is no official GitHub action to publish an npm package.

-1. [CIDR-scoped
+3. [CIDR-scoped
    tokens](https://docs.npmjs.com/creating-and-viewing-access-tokens#cidr-restricted-token-errors)
-   are scoped by IP range for additional protection, but can only be created with the npm CLI.
+   are scoped by IP range for additional protection but can only be created with the npm CLI.

 ## Private packages